SolracSiul/get-my-own-ip/README.md

 GetIP uses a simple Stack:

-- [NodeJS] - HTML enhanced for web apps!
+- [NodeJS] - Efficient server-side JavaScript runtime for building scalable web applications.
-- [Typescript] - awesome web-based text editor
+- [Typescript] - superset of JavaScript
-- [child_process] - Markdown parser done right.
-Fast and easy to extend.
+- [child_process] - Reliable module for executing external processes in Node.js,

 ## Installation
 Install the dependencies and devDependencies and start the server.